sarahfrodrigues/my-new-site/content/post/assignment-4/index.md

 - Implement probabilistic reasoning through Bayesian networks.

 ## Methodology
-1. Data Collection: Unstructured narrative reports from the NTSB and ASRS databases are used as the primary input.
+1. **Data Collection:** Unstructured narrative reports from the NTSB and ASRS databases are used as the primary input.

-2. Text Preprocessing: This includes steps such as tokenization, lowercasing, punctuation removal, acronym expansion, and keyword detection.
+2. **Text Preprocessing:** This includes steps such as tokenization, lowercasing, punctuation removal, acronym expansion, and keyword detection.

-3. Topic Modeling: Techniques such as Latent Dirichlet Allocation (LDA) are applied to identify recurring themes and contextual clusters within the corpus.
+3. **Topic Modeling:** Techniques such as Latent Dirichlet Allocation (LDA) are applied to identify recurring themes and contextual clusters within the corpus.

-4. Causal Relationship Extraction: rule based or deep learning Techniques.
+4. **Causal Relationship Extraction:** Rule based or deep learning Techniques.

-5. Graph Construction: Extracted causal pairs are assembled into a Directed Acyclic Graph (DAG), representing the directional relationships between contributing factors.
+5. **Graph Construction:** Extracted causal pairs are assembled into a Directed Acyclic Graph (DAG), representing the directional relationships between contributing factors.

-6. Bayesian Network Modeling: The DAG is then adapted into a probabilistic structure to perform reasoning under uncertainty and support safety decision-making.
+6. **Bayesian Network Modeling:** The DAG is then adapted into a probabilistic structure to perform reasoning under uncertainty and support safety decision-making.

-7. Validation and Optimization: The resulting models are evaluated for accuracy, completeness, and practical relevance to aviation safety experts.
+7. **Validation and Optimization:** The resulting models are evaluated for accuracy, completeness, and practical relevance to aviation safety experts.

 8. Present support decision-making in aviation safety through enhanced risk analysis and hazard identification.